iktina/Neural-Music-Demixing/README.md

 ## How does it work?

 The user must submit an audio file for demixing.
-The audio file must be 44100 Hz stereo.
+The user can only submit audio in wav format!
+In this case, the frequency and number of channels do not matter.
 Using machine learning methods, this audio file is separated into sources.
 At the output, the service will give a json string, where the key will be the name of the source, and the value will be bytes for their subsequent conversion into an audio signal.

 ### Example: